NickSneed/TrickLensStudio/README.md

 ### Custom palettes and quick colors

 - Custom palettes and quick colors can be loaded via an external JSON
+- Open the palette menu and click Load config to load a config file

 JSON format: